Skip to content

 The finish determines the final look of your wooden TV unit:

-• Natural oiled: the most honest, organic finish.
+• Naturally oiled: the most honest, organic finish.
 The wood breathes, has a slight sheen, and is easy to touch up.

-• White oiled: retains the grain but bleaches the color — ideal for light, Scandinavian interiors.
+• White oiled: retains the grain but lightens the color — ideal for light, Scandinavian interiors.

 • Dark stained: more intense color, robust character.
 Combine with black metal handles.

-• Matt lacquered: maximum protection, sleek appearance, no touch-ups needed.
+• Matte lacquered: maximum protection, sleek appearance, no touch-ups needed.

-• Smoked oak: a specific treatment where the wood darkens in an ammonia vapor chamber — deep, dark, luxurious.
+• natural oak: a specific treatment where the wood darkens in an ammonia vapor chamber — deep, dark, luxurious.

 Widths: What Size Do You Need?